shkhrtrxsh/assign-equim/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started
-1) clone the repo to local
+1) clone the repo to local.
-2) npm install or yran install to install all the dependencies 3)npm run dev or yarn dev to run the project on localhost.
+2) npm install or yran install to install all the dependencies.
-First, run the development server:
+3)npm run dev or yarn dev to run the project on localhost.

 ```bash
 npm run dev